syncfusion-content/asp.netmvc-docs/aspnetmvc/Gantt_MVC/Getting-Started.md

 _Figure 16: Toolbar in Gantt chart_

-> Note: add, edit, delete options are enabled when enabling the allowEditing, allowAdding, allowDelete in the edit Options.
+N> add, edit, delete options are enabled when enabling the allowEditing, allowAdding, allowDelete in the edit Options.

 ## Enable sorting